19hours/sg-statutes/Acts/Environmental Public Health Act.md

 ### Exemption

-110\.
-The Agency may, subject to the general or special directions of the Minister, either permanently or for such period as the Agency thinks fit, exempt any person or premises or any class of persons or premises from any of the provisions of this Act.
+110\.—(1) The Agency may, subject to the general or special directions of the Minister, either permanently or for such period as the Agency thinks fit, exempt any person or premises or any class of persons or premises from any of the provisions of this Act, except Parts IV and IX.

-[112

-[4/2002]
+[Act 11 of 2019 wef 01/04/2019]

+(2) The Singapore Food Agency may, subject to the general or special directions of the Minister charged with the responsibility for food safety, either permanently or for such period as the Singapore Food Agency thinks fit, exempt any person or premises or any class of persons or premises from any of the provisions of Part IV or IX.

+[Act 11 of 2019 wef 01/04/2019]

 ### Regulations